mwdeshaw/Notable/README.md

     };
 ```

 Notes can be edited by means of a rich-text editor.
-The Draft.js rich-text editor framework was used to construct the rich text editor.
+The Draft.js rich-text editor framework was used to construct the editor.
 Along with the inline styles that came from RichUtils, a custom style map was used to add the custom strikethrough and highlight methods.

 ![text editor image](https://github.com/mwdeshaw/Notable/blob/master/read_me_images/Screen%20Shot%202019-07-12%20at%2012.27.03%20PM.png)

 Upon mounting the note, a setInternal() function activates an autosave feature for notes, which enables autosaving as a user types.
 This function checks a note's content before firing, to ensure that it does not save when it does not have to.
 This function is called like so:

 ```javascript
     constructor(props) {
         super(props)